Finding out you have a long–term heart condition can be very frightening.

 Exercise Stress Test

 For many people who have significant narrowing of the arteries supplying the heart muscle, the electrocardiogram (ECG) recording made at rest can be normal.
-This is why an ECG recording is often made when the patient is exercising.
-Activity is more likely to reveal the problem.
+An Exercise Stress Test is an ECG recording made while the patient is exercising to see if their heart rate and rhythm is affected by activity or stress.
 During an exercise stress test you will walk on a treadmill while your ECG and blood pressure are monitored and recorded.
 The doctor will be looking at the ECG to see if any changes indicate coronary heart disease.
 The doctor will also be interested in how much exercise you are able to do and whether you experience chest pain or breathlessness.

-Patient Activated Event Recorder – if your palpitations or fluttering sensations are less frequent, a patient activated event recorder may be more appropriate.
-This is a device which records the ECG if you push the button when you feel your symptoms.
+A Patient Activated Event Recorder is a device which records the ECG if you push the button when you feel your symptoms.
+This type of monitor may be more appropriate if your palpitations or fluttering sensations are less frequent.

 An echocardiogram (echo) is a test in which ultrasound is used to examine the heart.
 The echo produces an image of the heart on a screen.
 It shows the structures of your heart including the 4 chambers and the valves.
 It assesses how well your heart is pumping, the presence of fluid around it, problems with your heart valves and information about the pressures within your heart.